kobusgrobler/kobusgrobler.github.io/status.md

   feature: mountain.jpg
 ---

-At Mile 106 in Franklin, NC - resting, doing laundry and re-supplying.
+At Mile 113, Siler's Bald.
+Thunderstorms and rain...
-Oh - and updating the blog.
-Someday soon we'll upload more photos.